Mohammed Abdullah (Sayyid): Death

-On 21 December 1920, Hassan died of influenza at the age of 64, his grave is believed to be somewhere close to Imi town of the Somali Region of Ethiopia; however, the exact spot of the Sayid's grave is unknown.
+Hassan died of influenza on 21 December 1920, at the age of 64.
+His grave is believed to be located somewhere close to Imi, a town in the Somali Region of Ethiopia; however, the exact spot is unknown.
+Somali historian Ahmed Farah Ali Idaajaa said that Hassan was buried in Imi, but was exhumed a few years later and taken to Jarjari.
+However, cultural experts from the Somali Autonomous Region added that the got information about 22 graves in Raydiito and Baali regions, identified as potential burial sites of Hassan.
+They planned to use test DNA to identify the skeleton of the Sayid.
 In mid 2009, the Somali Regional State administration announced that they would exhume his remains and rebury them in his old castle at Imi.
-Most of the people who knew the exact location of Hassan's tomb were long dead, but the Regional Information Minister Guled Casowe told VOA Somali Section that a few, very old individuals might be left who would be able to reveal the details of Hassan's grave.
-Remains were found in a graveyard at Ginir and the Somali Region of Ethiopia, then tried to test the DNA to determine whether they could be those of Sayid Mohammed Abdullah Hassan.

 Legacy

 Hassan has been seen by some as an icon of Pan-Somalism, and has been considered one of the great revolutionaries of the turn of the 20th century by members of the Pan-Africanist movement.

-A Socialist realist statue of Hassan riding his horse Hiin-Faniin (sometimes called Sayidka or Siyadka) was built in central Mogadishu near the Mogadishu Central Mosque in the 1970s or 1980s, but the statue was torn down between 1991 and 1993 and sold as scrap metal.
+A socialist realist statue of Hassan riding his horse Hiin-Faniin was built in central Mogadishu near the Mogadishu Central Mosque in the 1970s or 1980s, but the statue was torn down between 1991 and 1993 and sold as scrap metal.
 The damaged foundation of the monument was left standing.
 On 18 October 2019, the monument was restored and unveiled by Somali president Mohamed Abdullahi Mohamed, along with other restored monuments.
 A similar statue was built in the Ethiopian city of Jigjiga in 2013.

 In the Khatumo region, there is a monument marking Hassan's birthplace, near Buuhoodle in a place called Sacmadeeqa.